Speaker | Time | Text |

 I'm going to take this answer off the air. | ||

-I heard an interview out of Denver with a forensic investigator, and he said that microscopic examination of the physical scars inflicted on the abductees appear the same geometric design as the crop circles, and two, he cautions that aliens conduct deliberate misinformation Nothing they say can be trusted, and they wish to discredit all the reports. | ||
+And he said that microscopic examination of the physical scars inflicted on the abductees appear the same geometric design as the crepsicles. | ||

-Now, this fellow, if you know him, uh, was a Mr. Darryl Simms. | ||
+Now this fellow, if you know him, was a Mr. Daryl Sim. | ||

-And, uh, just tell me if you know him, then I'll hang up. | ||
+And just tell me if you know him, then I'll hang up. | ||

-I don't know him, and I have great question about what he's saying. | ||
+I don't know him, and I have a great question about what he's saying. | ||

-He says aliens are conducting disinformation? | ||
+He says aliens are conducting disinformation. | ||

-Well, when they talk, when they answer, he was one for one, and he's got about 200 people that he's working with. | ||
+Well, when they answer, when they answer, he was one for one, and he's got about 200 people that he's working with, and he's an anesthesiologist, hypnotherapist, or whatever. | ||

-He's got a mouthful, isn't he? | ||
+It's a mouthful, isn't it? | ||

-And, uh, he's doing a lot with them, and, uh, they ask, people ask questions, say, what are you doing with this, and so on. | ||
+And if they ask people us questions, say, what are you doing with us? | ||

-And you can't believe anything they say. | ||
+And You can't believe anything they say. | ||

 Yeah, I'll go along with that. | ||